-In addition to our many other responsibilities, many working moms also take on the job of paying the family's monthly bills.
+In addition to many other responsibilities, many working moms also take on the job of paying the family's monthly bills.
 For some of you, this might be one of your least favorite tasks.
 However, it's an important one.
-Without an organized system for paying bills, payments can be late or missed altogether resulting in late fees, penalties, and higher interest rates.
+Without an organized system for paying bills, payments can be late or missed altogether, resulting in late fees, penalties, and higher interest rates.
 Late payments can also ruin your credit.

 You can use this step-by-step solution to organize your bill-paying process and keep it organized.
 You'll need a computer, a set of plastic or cardboard drawers, a trash can, a paper shredder, red pen, notebook, highlighter, 10" x 13" envelopes, and stamps.

 Paying bills will be quicker and easier if you have a specific bill-paying station you can sit at.
 It doesn't have to be a large space: a small table in the corner of your kitchen, a shelf in your home office, or simply a basket to hold your bill-paying tools and supplies.

 Using a red pen, make note of the due date and the amount owed on the front of each envelope.
-Pay close attention to due dates as they are not always the same each month.
+Pay close attention to due dates since they're not always the same each month.
 When you read through your bill, highlight any charges that you question so that you'll be able to easily follow up on these issues later.

 Last, store your unpaid bills in the top drawer of your plastic or cardboard drawer system.